Have you ever seen the original list of the "seven deadly sins" associated with your career?

 An employee's selfish desire for "more, sooner" is what motivates many workers.
 While these folks may do well in the moment, they won't be prepared to take things to the next level, McKee warns.

-"Taking this notion to the extreme can and will be self-defeating as core values become misguided and life becomes unbalanced in the process."
+The sin: "Taking this notion to the extreme can and will be self-defeating as core values become misguided and life becomes unbalanced in the process."

 The salvation: "The road to success requires a long-term approach in all aspects of one's job duties.
 Those laser-focused on quick, short-term gains may do well in the moment, but will be ill-prepared to take things to the next level."